manhere/arduino_COM_template/README.md

 ## Command interface

 Uses serialEvent() to build up user command.
-When the complete  command is issued by the user (upon a <CR>), the appropriate function is called.
+When the complete  command is issued by the user (upon hitting the Enter key), the appropriate function is called.

 ### Files
 - cmds.cpp